Minimum Value (MV)

 Share this Content

 A plan meets the minimum value (MV) requirement if it has an actuarial value of at least 60%.
 This means that the plan pays for at least 60% of the total cost of covered benefits.
-See additional information below.
+The ACA requires Individual and Family Plans (IFP) and Small Group plans to adopt metal tiers, according to their actuarial value, as follows:

 Metal Tier NameActuarial Value